How we Help

-A majority of people will feel lonely at some point in their life, and in some cases this will pass however, for many particularly older people, loneliness can define their lives and have a significant impact on their wellbeing.
+A majority of people will feel lonely at some point in their lives.
+In some cases this will pass, however, for many, particularly older people, loneliness can define their lives and have a significant impact on their wellbeing.

-According to UK figures approximately 3.6million older people in the UK live alone, of whom 2 million are aged 75+
+According to UK figures, approximately 3.6 million older people live alone, of whom 2 million are aged 75+.

-Promoting responsible animal guardianship plays an important part in all our work.
-We raise awareness about the importance of looking after animals and their environment as well as what it means to bring an animal into your life as well as all the financial cost commitments.
+Promoting responsible animal guardianship also plays an important part in all our work.
+We raise awareness about the importance of looking after animals and their environment, as well as what it means to bring an animal into your life, and the financial commitments involved.

 We are extending our programme to reach out to elderly pet owners, as well as their animals, by providing essential services.
 Watch this space.

 What we do